atupal/snippet/arch_and_linux/boot/install_from_existing.md

 If `grub-probe --target=hints_string esp/EFI/Microsoft/Boot/bootmgfw.efi` complains unsupported device, use `--hint-efi=hd0,gptX`, change X to the parition number of the EFI partion. (partition number from 1).

+Every time you change the BIOS, include disable/enable secure boot and change the boot order, Windows 10 bitlcoker will ask you input the bitlocker recovery key after the changes.
+But then future boot doesn't ask for the key.
+Either for Windows Boot Manager or Grub chainloader for Windows Boot Manager.
+Which is good, :), otherwiwe you can set a short PIN for the bitlocker if it is needed at every boot :(.

 ### Post intalltion and troubleshotting
 ##### Kernal panic - not syncing: VFS: Unable to mount root fs on unkown-block(0,0).
-Make sure the right initramfs is loaded in grub.cfg, in my case, there is old initramfs.bak, vmlinuz-linux.bak under /boot folder and
+Make sure the right vmlinuz-linux.bak, initramfs is loaded in grub.cfg, in my case, there is old vmlinuz-linux.bak, initramfs.bak under /boot folder and
-`grub-mkconfig` use it on the first menu.
+`grub-mkconfig` use vmlinuz-linux.bak on the first menu.